sthagen/csaf-v2/README.md

 Prose, machine readable files, tools, and tests.

-Another repo moving from the old name for default branch to a new one: default
+Note: The default branch has the name default.